stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 getData(); // Mon May 11 2020 11:45:06 GMT+0200 (Central Africa Time)
 ```

-This is because the function does the time-consuming task of creating 10 million dates and it then logs the date generated at end of the loop as the output of the `getData` function.
+This is because the function does the time-consuming task of creating 10 million dates and it then logs the date generated at end of the loop.

 When `getData` runs, everything is halted.
-The code below must wait for `getData` to finish executing.
+The code below the function must wait for `getData` to finish executing.

-After it finishes executing, is only when the line after the `getData()` function call executes.
+After it finishes executing, the code after the `getData()` function call executes.

 ```javascript
 getData();